Liriodendron: Description

 Liriodendron trees are easily recognized by their leaves, which are distinctive, having four lobes in most cases and a cross-cut notched or straight apex.
 Leaf size varies from 8–22 cm long and 6–25 cm wide.
-They are deciduous in the vast majority of cases for both species; however, each species has a semi-evergreen variety at the southern limit of its range in Florida and Yunnan respectively.
+They are deciduous in the vast majority of cases for both species; however, each species has a semi-deciduous variety at the southern limit of its range in Florida and Yunnan respectively.
 The tulip tree is often a large tree, 18–60 m high and 60–120 cm in diameter.
-The stoutest well-authenticated Tulip tree was the Liberty Tree in Maryland which was 21.5 ft in diameter.
+The stoutest well-authenticated Tulip tree was the Liberty Tree in Maryland which was 21.5 ft in circumference.
 It died in 1999.
 The tree is known to reach the height of 191.8 ft, in groves where they compete for sunlight, somewhat less if growing in an open field.
 Its trunk is usually columnar, with a long, branch-free bole forming a compact, rather than open, conical crown of slender branches.
 It has deep roots that spread widely.

 Leaves are slightly larger in L. chinense, compared to L. tulipifera, but with considerable overlap between the species; the petiole is 4–18 cm long.
 Leaves on young trees tend to be more deeply lobed and larger in size than those on mature trees.
 In autumn, the leaves turn yellow, or brown and yellow.
 Both species grow rapidly in rich, moist soils of temperate climates.
-They hybridize easily.
+They hybridize easily, producing L. x sinoamericanum cultivars.

-Flowers are 3–10 cm in diameter and have nine tepals — three green outer sepals and six inner petals which are yellow-green with an orange flare at the base.
+Flowers are 3–10 cm in diameter and have nine tepals — three green outer sepals and six inner petals which are yellow-green, with an orange flare at the base in L. tulipifera and L. x sinoamericanum.
 They start forming after around 15 years and are superficially similar to a tulip in shape, hence the tree's name.
 Flowers of L. tulipifera have a faint cucumber odor.
 The stamens and pistils are arranged spirally around a central spike or gynaecium; the stamens fall off, and the pistils become the samaras.
 The fruit is a cone-like aggregate of samaras 4–9 cm long, each of which has a roughly tetrahedral seed with one edge attached to the central conical spike and the other edge attached to the wing.

+Cytology

+The chromosome count of Liriodendron chinense is 2n = 38.